hakuhodo-technologies/scope-rl/README.md

 *OFRL* is an open-source Python Software for implementing the end-to-end procedure regarding **offline Reinforcement Learning (offline RL)**, from data collection to offline policy learning, performance evaluation, and policy selection.
 Our software includes a series of modules to implement synthetic dataset generation, dataset preprocessing, estimators for Off-Policy Evaluation (OPE), and Off-Policy Selection (OPS) methods.

 This software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which implements a range of online and offline RL methods.
-OFRL enables an easy, transparent, and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com)-like interface and also facilitates implementation of offline RL in practice on a variety of customized datasets.
+OFRL enables an easy, transparent, and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface and also facilitates implementation of offline RL in practice on a variety of customized datasets.

 Our software enables evaluation and algorithm comparison related to the following research topics: